Yudaris Sánchez

 Yudaris Sánchez Rodriguez (born 15 November 1997) is a Cuban freestyle wrestler.
 She won the gold medal in her event at the 2018 Pan American Wrestling Championships held in Lima, Peru.
 In March 2020, she qualified at the 2020 Pan American Wrestling Olympic Qualification Tournament held in Ottawa, Canada to represent Cuba at the 2020 Summer Olympics in Tokyo, Japan.

 Career

-In 2016, she competed in the Pan American Olympic Qualification Tournament without successfully qualifying for the 2016 Summer Olympics in Rio de Janeiro, Brazil.
+In 2016, Sánchez competed in the Pan American Olympic Qualification Tournament without successfully qualifying for the 2016 Summer Olympics in Rio de Janeiro, Brazil.
 She lost her first match against Dorothy Yeats of Canada which meant that she could no longer become one of the top two wrestlers in her event and qualify for the Olympics.